Nipah virus: Geographic distribution

 Nipah virus has been isolated from Lyle's flying fox (Pteropus lylei) in Cambodia and viral RNA found in urine and saliva from P. lylei and Horsfield's roundleaf bat (Hipposideros larvatus) in Thailand.
-Infective virus has also been isolated from environmental samples of bat urine and partially eaten fruit in Malaysia.
+Ineffective forms of the virus has also been isolated from environmental samples of bat urine and partially eaten fruit in Malaysia.
 Antibodies to henipaviruses have also been found in fruit bats in Madagascar (Pteropus rufus, Eidolon dupreanum) and Ghana (Eidolon helvum) indicating a wide geographic distribution of the viruses.
 No infection of humans or other species have been observed in Cambodia, Thailand or Africa as of May 2018.
+In September 2023, India reported at least five infections and two deaths.
+In July 2024 a new infection occurred and a 14-year-old boy died as a result of it.